atomisthq/docs/docs/user-guide/rug/handlers.md

  _very_ similar.
-In fact, the only significant difference is in the way they are invoked; event handlers are invoked by the Rug runtime in response to _events_ ingested by Atomist, whereas command handlers are either invoked directly by users via the Atomist bot, or via the running of a `#!typescript Plan` returned by a `#!typescript CommandHandler`, `#!typescript EventHandler` or `#!typescript ResponseHandler`.
+In fact, the only significant difference is in the way they are invoked; event handlers are invoked by the Rug runtime in response to _events_ ingested by Atomist, whereas command handlers are either invoked directly by users via the Atomist Bot, or via the running of a `#!typescript Plan` returned by a `#!typescript CommandHandler`, `#!typescript EventHandler` or `#!typescript ResponseHandler`.